55th Wing: Cold War

-The 55 SRW moved to Offutt Air Force Base, Nebraska, in August 1966.
+The wing moved to Offutt Air Force Base, Nebraska, in August 1966.
 That same year the 55th's 38th Strategic Reconnaissance Squadron assumed responsibility for SAC's airborne command and control system.
 The 2d Airborne Command and Control Squadron inherited this mission after activation in April 1970.
 The 1st Airborne Command and Control Squadron, flying E-4A aircraft, transferred to the 55th on 1 November 1975, bringing with it the National Emergency Airborne Command Post, now called the National Airborne Operations Center.
 The Wing flew reconnaissance operations during the U.S. military operations in Grenada in 1983 and Libya in 1986.
 On 1 March 1986, the 55 SRW became the host unit at Offutt after the inactivation of the 3902d Air Base Wing.

 The Wing ended nearly twenty-five years of continuous Airborne Command Post ('Looking Glass') operations in 1990, assumed a modified alert posture, and continued worldwide reconnaissance.
 In October 1998, the wing transferred control of the EC-135 LOOKING GLASS mission to the United States Navy's TACAMO aircraft and the 7th Airborne Command and Control Squadron, which flew the EC-135 LOOKING GLASS aircraft, inactivated.

 The wing deployed a Rivet Joint RC-135 from Hellenikon Air Base, Greece, to Riyadh Air Base, Saudi Arabia, on 8 August 1990, and began 24-hour-a-day reconnaissance of the region two days later for Central Command Commander Gen. Norman Schwarzkopf, under Operation Desert Shield.
 At the start of Operation Desert Storm, 18 January 1991, the wing continued to provide real-time information.
 In 1996, this operation moved to Prince Sultan Air Base, Saudi Arabia.
 On 9 August 2015, the wing celebrated 25 years of what is believed to be the longest continuous deployment by an Air Force unit.